amatvienkode/GFY.show/content/titan_arrangements/jayson-waller-arrangements.md

 ---
 titanName: Jayson Waller
-issuerName: None at this time
+issuerName: None as of November 11, 2025
 compensationArrangement: Jayson Waller receives compensation for his role as a Titan on the Go Fund Yourself show.
 No equity or ongoing compensation arrangements exist with individual companies featured on episodes.